tilboerner/laserchicken/README.md

 Laserchicken
 ============

-RSS reader web application built on Rails.
+A RSS reader web application built on Rails.

-It was conceived as a replacement for the late [Google Reader][], and as such it can import your subscriptions from [backups][] (which you can still get until 12PM PST July 15, 2013).
+Conceived as a replacement for the late [Google Reader][], and as such it can import your subscriptions from [backups][] (which you can still get until 12PM PST July 15, 2013).

 Find Laserchicken on https://github.com/tilboerner/laserchicken .